MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/projects-how-use-time-sheets.md

 You can use the **Create Time Sheets** batch job to set up time sheets for a specified number of time periods or weeks.
 Then, the time sheet owner can open it and record time that has been spent on a task.

 > [!IMPORTANT]
 > You must have permissions to be able to create time sheets.
-For more information, see [Set Up Time Sheets](projects-how-setup-time-sheets.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
 2. On the **Time Sheets** page, choose the **Create Time Sheets** action.